I always truly enjoy being on an island. Nothing really beats a lazy morning stroll down the shoreline, looking for a cozy breakfast place.

 However there are still some issues regarding this theory, especially in terms of the location and size of the mythical island.
 Plato writes that Atlantis was situated in the ocean beyond the "Pillars of Hercules", which at Plato's time was most likely referring to the Straights of Gibraltar.
 This would put Atlantis somewhere in the Atlantic ocean.
 To make things worse, Plato also states that in terms of size Atlantis was as big as Libya and Asia combined.

 But here again there might be some possible explanations.
 The original text was quite a bit older and the Pillars of Hercules might not have been referring to the Straights of Gibraltar but quite possibly to a place within the Aegean Sea.
-Also quite likely, they might have been referring to the Minoan eruption itself, which undoubtedly was visible in the whole Eastern part of the Mediterranean.
+Another possibility might be that they have been referring to the Minoan eruption itself, which undoubtedly was visible in the whole Eastern part of the Mediterranean.
 It must have been a very imposing sight, virtually reaching the sky.

 When it comes to size, according to J.V.
 Luce (1969), it is possible that Plato, or someone else along the chain of the oral narrative, confused the two very similar Greek words for "bigger than" ("meson") and "between" ("mezon").
 In this case Atlantis would not have been "bigger than" Libya and Asia, but "between" Lybia and Asia, which again works perfectly in Santorini's favor.
 But all of this are just speculations of course.